-Executing the following T-SQL statements executes the INSERT operation under compatibility level 120 and 130, which respectively executes the INSERT operation in a single threaded model (120), and in a multi-threaded model (130).
+Executing the TSQL statements below executes the INSERT operation under compatibility level 120 and 130, which respectively executes the INSERT operation in a single threaded model (120), and in a multi-threaded model (130).

 -- Parallel INSERT … SELECT … in heap or CCI -- is available under 130 only SET STATISTICS XML ON; ALTER DATABASE MyTestDB SET COMPATIBILITY_LEVEL = 120; GO -- The INSERT part is in serial INSERT t_target WITH (tablock) SELECT C1, COUNT(C2) * 10 * RAND() FROM T_source GROUP BY C1 OPTION (RECOMPILE); ALTER DATABASE MyTestDB SET COMPATIBILITY_LEVEL = 130 GO -- The INSERT part is in parallel INSERT t_target WITH (tablock) SELECT C1, COUNT(C2) * 10 * RAND() FROM T_source GROUP BY C1 OPTION (RECOMPILE); SET STATISTICS XML OFF;

 By requesting the actual the query plan, looking at its graphical representation or its XML content, you can determine which Cardinality Estimation function is at play.
-Looking at the plans side by side on figure 1, we can clearly see that the Column Store INSERT execution goes from serial in 120 to parallel in 130.
+Looking at the plans side-by-side on figure 1, we can clearly see that the Column Store INSERT execution goes from serial in 120 to parallel in 130.
 Also, note that the change of the iterator icon in the 130 plan showing two parallel arrows, illustrating the fact that now the iterator execution is indeed parallel.
-If you have large INSERT operations to complete, the parallel execution, linked to the number of core you have at your disposal for the database, performs better; up to a 100 times faster depending on your situation!
+If you have large INSERT operations to complete, the parallel execution, linked to the number of core you have at your disposal for the database, will perform better; up to a 100 times faster depending your situation!